 Scott Creek Beach

-Davenport (north of Santa Cruz) is where you’ll find Scott Creek Beach.
+Just outside the town of Davenport (north of Santa Cruz) is where you’ll find Scott Creek Beach.
 If you’re seeking solitude, this might be your best bet.
 Most people set up their blankets and chairs on the beach between the creeks, but you’re welcome to head north or south up and down the coastline.

 Heart’s Desire Beach